Skip to main content

 Institutional autonomy and academic freedom are the bedrock of strong educational institutions and systems.
 Governments should not aim to direct how institutions spend and invest private resources or prescribe what faculty should teach or study.

-Charitable donations help colleges, universities, independent and international schools and cultural institutions achieve their teaching, research and public service missions.
-Donations support student scholarships, academic programs, faculty and facilities, all of which help institutions, students and society.
-Governments should enact policies that provide incentives to individuals and institutions to give more to educational institutions.
+Charitable donations help colleges, universities, independent and international schools, and cultural institutions achieve their teaching, research, and public service missions.
+Donations support student scholarships, academic programs, faculty, and facilities, all of which help institutions, students and society.
+Governments should enact policies that provide incentives to individuals and organisations to give more to educational institutions.

-Education is the most effective away to advance humanity, maintain a civil society and tackle myriad challenges that our world faces.
-CASE supports policies that make it easier for individuals to seek life-changing educational and employment opportunities around the globe.
+Education is the most effective way to advance humanity, maintain a civil society, and tackle myriad challenges that our world faces.
+CASE supports policies that make it easier for individuals to seek lifechanging educational and employment opportunities around the globe.
 Additionally, CASE opposes policies that needlessly make it more difficult for individuals to seek employment opportunities in advancement worldwide.
+CASE also opposes policies that make it more difficult for institutions to recruit and enroll students from other countries.

 Advocacy